MartinBradbury/trihub/TESTING.md

 <br>

-## The automatic test cases are represented below with a more API-centric view.
-Below is the detailed breakdown:
+## The automatic test cases are depicted below, focusing on an API-centric perspective.
+Following is a detailed analysis:

 ### DRF API